Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

-From its beginning in the 1970s, Toe River Arts (TRA) has provided steadfast support to artists and communities within its reach in Western North Carolina.
-The two-county arts council (Yancey and Mitchell) goes further beyond helping its artist members, also providing programs, events, and much more to schools and folks of all ages.
+From its beginning in the 1970s, Toe River Arts (TRA) has supported artists and communities within its reach in Western North Carolina.
+The two-county arts council (Yancey and Mitchell) goes beyond helping its artist members, providing programs, events, and much more to schools and folks of all ages.

 While you may think that such a powerful arts council needs a massive staff to pull it all off, TRA has done it all while lean and small compared to similar organizations throughout North Carolina.
 That’s a big part of why you’ll also find Toe River Arts in our NC Bucket List.

-Inside this guide, we’ll share details about how this amazing NC arts organization does it, including some background on those early days, and all the ways they continue to support the arts in this wonderful part of our state.
+In this guide, weโll share details about how this amazing NC arts organization does it, including some background on those early days and how they continue supporting the arts in this wonderful part of our state.

 Read More: Things to Do in Burnsville and Yancey County